defenseunicorns/uds-appstore/.github/ISSUE_TEMPLATE/uds_marketplace_integration.md

 ---
-name: New "New UDS Marketplace Integration"
+name: New UDS Marketplace Integration
 about: Add an app or capability to UDS Marketplace
 title: ''
-labels: epic, needs-triage, app-integration
+labels: epic, needs-triage, uds-package
 projects: ''
 assignees: ''
 ---